 9. The Carlyle, Upper East Side

-My friend’s mother graciously bought us each high tea at The Carlyle Hotel.
+My friend’s mother graciously bought us each afternoon tea at The Carlyle Hotel.
 Each came with a pot of tea, a few scones, a plate of about 6 or 7 different types of mini sandwiches, and an assortment of desserts.
 We were able to pass around the different types of tea, and by the end were thoroughly filled up.
-High tea with some incredible friends in Manhattan was everything we dreamed it would be.
+Afternoon tea with some incredible friends in Manhattan was everything we dreamed it would be.
 This was definitely the priciest activity/meal we had in New York, and we were lucky enough to not have to pay for it.
 It’s a splurge for most people, but definitely an experience I think that is worth the cost.

 10. The Plaza Hotel Food Hall, Manhattan